 Trap #1: Line 6 - Real estate taxes

-Your monthly mortgage payment often includes money for a tax escrow, from which the lender pays your local real estate taxes.
+Your monthly mortgage payment often includes money that goes into your escrow account, from which the lender pays your local real estate taxes.

 - Your monthly payment to the lender: $2,000 for mortgage + $500 escrow for taxes

 Now do the math: